Ear infection: does my child need antibiotics?

 Using antibiotics when they are not needed means they may not work as well in the future.
 This is a serious health risk so NICE has written advice about when to offer antibiotics for some common conditions.

-Most children and young people won’t be offered antibiotics for an ear infection because:
+Most children and young people will not be offered antibiotics for an ear infection because:

 - An ear infection usually gets better without antibiotics whether it is a bacterial or viral infection.